n8n-io/n8n-docs/docs/flow-logic/splitting.md

 This is the power of splitting and conditional nodes in n8n.

+Refer to the [IF](/integrations/builtin/core-nodes/n8n-nodes-base.if/) or [Switch](/integrations/builtin/core-nodes/n8n-nodes-base.switch/) documentation for usage details.

 !!! note "Switch option limits"
 	Switch can handle a maximum of four output options.